skodaconnect/skodaconnect/README.md

 ## Other related repositories

-- [HomeAssistant Component](https://github.com/lendy007/homeassistant-skodaconnect) a custom component for Home Assistant
+- [HomeAssistant Component](https://github.com/lendy007/homeassistant-skodaconnect) a custom component for Home Assistant.
+Please use branch test to make use of this branch of the library.

 ## Installation